flexcompute-readthedocs/tidy3d-docs/docs/api/sources.rst

    tidy3d.TFSF

-The ``TFSF`` class represents an incident plane-wave wave source that is confined to a specific TFSF region.
+The ``TFSF`` class represents an incident plane wave source that is confined to a specific TFSF region.
 This type of source is typically used for scattering simulations.
 Within the TFSF region, the overall field comprises of the incident plane wave and the scattered field.
 At the edges of the TFSF region, the incident plane wave field is deliberately cancelled out, such that outside the TFSF region, the total field only contains the scattered field.

 .. seealso::